xlwu01/tokenhsi/README.md

     <br>
     <strong>🏆️ Oral Presentation (Top 3.3%)</strong>
     <br>
-    Also <strong>Spotlight</strong> in The 1st Workshop on Humanoid Agents at CVPR 2025
+    Also <strong>Spotlight</strong> in the 1st Workshop on Humanoid Agents at CVPR 2025
   </p>
 </p>
 <p align="center">